 More specifically, his Instagram-famous “Hulk Loads” kale shakes.
 To make one, throw the following in your blender:

 - Large clump of kale

 He Adapted the Carnivore Diet To His Needs

 In 2020, Rogan revealed to fans that he suffered from the auto-immune disorder vitiligo, which causes the loss of skin color in blotches.
 The loss of color is unpredictable and results from the body’s immune system attacking and destroying melanocytes—the cells that produce melanin, often found in the skin.

 To see if he could improve his symptoms, Rogan tried the carnivore diet for a month.
 The diet essentially cuts out carbs and limits your diet to meat, fish, eggs, and some animal products (including lactose-free dairy).
 “Lots of aches and pains went away, and I have improvements in my vitiligo.
-I’m impressed,” he.
+I’m impressed,” he said in an Instagram caption.
 Plus, he lost 12 pounds.

 But it wasn’t all good: “I haven’t shit my pants yet, but I’ve come to accept that if I keep going with this diet it’s just a matter of time before we lose a battle, and I fill my undies like a rainforest mudslide overtaking a mountain road,” he confesses shamelessly in the same post.

 On The Joe Rogan Experience, he admits he doesn’t believe the carnivore diet is the specific reason for his success.
 “I think the problem is not plants, as much as it is refined sugar, carbs, and bull shit.”
 That didn’t stop him from trying it again in January 2022 for world carnivore month, with one stipulation: adding fruit to the mix.